 And finally, don’t think you have to do it alone.
 Many couples on online forums seem to feel all the blood, sweat and tears is more of a badge of honor that each relationship should go through on their own in order to be non-monogamous.
 They went through all these mistakes, and you should too.
 No shortcuts allowed.
 Well, I am here to tell you that if coaching, podcasts, blogs, etc. were an option when I was first introduced to non-monogamy I would have taken that up in a heartbeat.
 Learning from other’s mistakes can be as valuable as making them on your own, if you are willing to listen and really learn.
 Don’t be afraid to ask for help, or to ask questions, during your exploration and encourage your partner to do the same.
 Sometimes all it takes is a little mentorship, or even just an ear to bounce your uncertainties off of to gain the insight you need to move forward.

-So have fun out there, practice safe sex and no always means no.
+So have fun out there, practice safe sex, and remember no always means no.